SFPC/sfpc.github.io/codesocieties2020.md

 Through a balanced, interwoven study of critical theory and hands-on coding workshops, students should expect to develop several small scores or sketch pieces that may exist online, on screens, performed, or installed.
 We’ll cover foundational methods of coding with Python, coding on the web, navigating the command line, and working with zines as a technology to name a few.
 The classes are held in the evenings and are designed to engage with code, and the ways code acts on our bodies and networks, equally as subject and as medium.
 Code Societies is both this session’s subject and it’s prompt; it is an invitation to consider coding and choreographing new ways of being with each other within the unique learning environment of SFPC.

 We will work together to create boundaries that make it easier for everyone involved to feel as safe and comfortable as possible throughout the session without intentional harm or discrimination done onto them, which will not be tolerated.
-SFPC is a school organized by people who are committed to making space for people who exist at the intersections of perceived and oppressed identities, including but not limited to, those who are queer and trans people of color; disabled; deaf or hard of hearing.
+SFPC is a school organized by people who are committed to making space for people who exist at the intersections of perceived and oppressed identities, including but not limited to, those who are queer, trans, people of color, disabled, deaf or hard of hearing.
 Code Societies is a program which studies the very systems that create barriers to spaces of technology and learning and acknowledges  the process of ideological confrontation can sometimes feel uncomfortable.
 We understand safety is relative and in constant negotiation, especially at the margins.
 We also distinguish safety from discomfort, as there is no such thing as a never uncomfortable space.[^2] Read more about the SFPC code of conduct [here](https://github.com/SFPC/codeofconduct).

 **14 class days in total with a Student Showcase presentation on January 25th.**<br>
 _**Code Societies 2020 teachers and to be announced soon!**_